MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

-## Abbreviations and their translations (work in progress, I hope it helps) English/ French/ Spanish/ German/
+## Abbreviations and their translations (work in progress, I hope it helps) English/ French/ Spanish/ German

 R: row or round depending on context/ rang ou tour/ hilera-vuelta / Reihe